-We have granted the underwriters an option to purchase up to underwriting discount.
+We have granted the underwriters an option to purchase up to 675,000 additional shares of our common stock at the offering price less the underwriting discount.
 The underwriters can exercise this right at any time within 30 days after the date of this prospectus.